stelcodes/nuzzle/README.md

 - [Pygments](https://github.com/pygments/pygments) >= 2.12.0 (optional)
 - [Chroma](https://github.com/alecthomas/chroma) >= 2.0.0 (optional)

-## Nuzzle's API
+## Usage
-Nuzzle's whole interface is just three functions in the `nuzzle.api` namespace:
+Nuzzle's whole interface is just four functions in the `nuzzle.api` namespace:
 - `publish`: Exports the static site to disk.
 - `serve`: Starts a web server (http-kit) for a live preview of the website, building each page from scratch upon each request.
 - `transform`: Returns your config after Nuzzle's transformations.